mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

 - Fixed an issue where opening the emoji picker froze the desktop app.
-This bug was fixed with the major version upgrade of Electron to v5.0.0.
 - Fixed an issue where jumbo emoji didn't render for unsupported unicode emojis.
-This bug was fixed with the major version upgrade of Electron to v4.0.0.
 - Fixed an issue where username and password were not being passed for HTTP basic authentication.
 - Fixed an issue where switching server tabs on app load caused a visual size glitch.
-This bug was fixed with the major version upgrade of Electron to v4.0.0.
 - Fixed various desktop app notification issues.
 - Fixed an issue where the unread count changed after opening the quick switcher.
 - Fixed an issue where clicking on some links in System Console opened the links on the app itself.